astral-sh/uv/docs/reference/settings.md

 to ensure that the project is rebuilt whenever the `requirements.txt` file is modified (in addition to watching the `pyproject.toml`).

+Globs are supported, following the syntax of the [`glob`](https://docs.rs/glob/0.3.1/glob/struct.Pattern.html) crate.
+For example, to invalidate the cache whenever a `.toml` file in the project directory or any of its subdirectories is modified, you can specify `cache-keys = [{ file = "**/*.toml" }]`.
+Note that the use of globs can be expensive, as uv may need to walk the filesystem to determine whether any files have changed.

 Cache keys can also include version control information.
 For example, if a project uses `setuptools_scm` to read its version from a Git tag, you can specify `cache-keys = [{ git = true }, { file = "pyproject.toml" }]` to include the current Git commit hash in the cache key (in addition to the `pyproject.toml`).

-Cache keys only affect the project defined by the `pyproject.toml` in which they're specified (as opposed to, e.g., affecting all members in a workspace).
+Cache keys only affect the project defined by the `pyproject.toml` in which they're specified (as opposed to, e.g., affecting all members in a workspace), and all paths and globs are interpreted as relative to the project directory.

 **Default value**: `[{ file = "pyproject.toml" }, { file = "setup.py" }, { file = "setup.cfg" }]`